nautobot/nautobot-app-floor-plan/docs/user/app_overview.md

 - Provides the ability to place Objects in a group that spans multiple tiles.
 - Provides custom layout size in any rectangular shape using X & Y axis.
 - Provides the ability to resize the Floor Plan until Tiles have been placed.
 Once a Tile has been placed the Floor Plan cannot be resized until the Tiles have been removed.
-- Provide the ability to make Tile objects movable or immovable.
+- Provide the ability to make Tile Objects movable or immovable.
 - Provides the ability to choose Numbers or Letters for grid labels.
 - Provides the ability to define custom labels for grid labels.
 - Provides the ability for a user to define a specific number or letter as a starting point for grid labels.